Lilac and Lace Floral Design Sustainability Policy

 Sustainable Practices

-LLFD is importing fewer and fewer flowers from around the world.
-The long-term objective is to transition all late-Spring and Summer weddings (May to September) to local/British grown flowers by the end of 2024.
+LLFD is in transition from using imported flowers to having all late-Spring and Summer weddings (May to September) using local/British grown flowers by the end of 2024.
 Weddings outside of this timeframe will be minimised, but where this is not possible, Rebecca will ensure that any flowers and foliage sourced are from growers who met rigorous sustainability standards and hold a MPS A+ rating.

 LLFD will continue to use and improve its sustainable practices and techniques in creating floral arrangements.
 Rebecca moved away from floral foam 5 years ago and continually educates herself on the best sustainable way to construct design work.
 She has reduced her use of single use plastic, recycles and reuses wherever possible and has a hire scheme in place for couples to prevent the need for additional purchases that may end up in landfill.